 The photovoltaic power plant is not a project whose implementation may involve the risk of a major accident or natural disaster.
-The project will not be located in a flood hazard zone, in a zone threatened by the possibility of landslides, movements of the Earth's crust, occurrence of gusty winds, etc. The area of the planned project is not surrounded by forests or other sites susceptible to fire.
-The only component of a solar power plant for which one can assume the possibility of this unit's failure has been provided for and it has been decided to take protective measures, namely, the bottom of the transformer chamber will be made tight to contain all the oil in the transformer.
+The project will not be located in a flood hazard zone, in a zone threatened by the possibility of landslides, movements of the Earth's crust, occurrence of gusty winds, etc. The only component of a solar power plant for which one can assume the possibility of an accident and being burned is the transformer, where oil is used.
+However, the possibility of this unit's failure has been provided for and it has been decided to take protective measures, namely, the bottom of the transformer chamber will be made tight to contain all the oil in the transformer.
 The transformer will be located in a concrete building of the transformer station, which ensures that fire can spread no further.
 In addition, other components of the photovoltaic farm will be made of completely non-flammable materials.

-The construction and operation of the photovoltaic power plant will not pose the risk of a structural collapse.
-The photovoltaic farm will be mostly made of prefabricated components and assembled with simple hand tools.
+The construction and operation of the photovoltaic power plants will not pose the risk of a structural collapse.
+The photovoltaic farms will be mostly made of prefabricated components and assembled with simple hand tools.
 When simple occupational health and safety rules are followed, the work will not be risky even for those performing the work.
-Once built, the solar power plant facility will offer a simple operation and design.
+Once built, the solar power plant facilities will offer a simple operation and design.